molstar/molstar/docs/v6-architecture.md

 plugin → graphics → model → io → core
 ```

 An arrow means “depends on.”
 Packages may also depend directly on any lower layer they import.
-UI, extensions, apps, and servers sit above the layers they use. `DefaultPluginUISpec` in plugin-ui extends `DefaultPluginSpec` in plugin; plugin never depends on UI.
+UI, headless support, extensions, apps, CLIs, and servers sit above the layers they use. `DefaultPluginUISpec` in plugin-ui extends `DefaultPluginSpec` in plugin; plugin never depends on UI or headless support.
 Default compositions live behind explicit subpath entry points in those packages, keeping React out of the non-UI default.

 `mvs-builder` has no `@molstar/*` dependency. `mvs` depends on the builder and the runtime layers it imports.
 Servers that only need IO and model should not acquire plugin or graphics through those packages.